Congratulations! You’ve taken your first steps towards clean eating!

 You will also have to try several recipes before you know what you like and don’t like.
 I lived on meat and veggie hashes for the first six months because that is the only food I liked.
 It took a while, but eventually I started to adjust and enjoy a wider variety of foods.
 Give yourself grace and try some of my favorite Paleo recipes to get started.

-Also remember, you are human. you will have cheat days and fail.
+Also remember, you are human. you will have cheat days and fails.
+In fact, between the recent holidays and the hustle bustle of everyday life, I’ve fallen off the wagon a time or two.
 It’s ok.
 Don’t give up.
 This is a long-term plan not a short-term solution.
 Pick yourself back up and get right back at it.

 Start small.
 Go slow.
 It will get better.
 It IS worth it!
 You got this!